-Semi shrubs of Kythira
+Semi-shrubs of Kythira

-Myrtia Kythera
+Myrtle Kythera

 Myrtle